tbuffington7/valuable-AB-testing/README.md

 ## Overview
 This is a personal project of mine that aims to answer the question, "How much is an A/B test worth?"
 The framework is based on the [value of information](https://en.wikipedia.org/wiki/Value_of_information).
 This repo is also used for the analyses used in my blog post, [Quantifying the value of an A/B test](https://towardsdatascience.com/quantifying-the-value-of-an-a-b-test-821aecfd2ef), which is published in Towards Data Science on Medium.
 The plots used in the blog post were created using AB_testing_notebook.ipynb.
 Note the plots are somewhat ad hoc as they are meant to be illustrative examples of the concepts discussed in the post.

+Currently the repo allows one to compute the value of an A/B test for a conversion rate.
+This lends itself to a Beta/Binomial model.

 ## Prerequisites
 As always, it is recommended that you use a virtual environment for this repo.
 After creating a virual environment, the dependencies can be installed via the requirements file: